8 Aug 2022

 Each Participant shall make all reasonable efforts to maintain insurance cover in the amounts $[XXX] for public/third party liability insurance and any other insurances necessary to comply with the Services Agreement.”

 The plan should include details of the termination of the agreement.
-Joint ventures are not supposed to be long-term agreements but are short-termed business ventures with a specific and defined goal.
+As mentioned, joint ventures are not long-term agreements, but short-termed business ventures with a specific and defined goal, meaning that termination is something both parties should anticipate and be well prepared for.

 The clause for termination of the agreement will usually be in the form of a duration clause: